aws-samples/modern-web-authzn-lattice/README.md

-# Modern Web Authentication/Authorization with AWS VPC Lattice
+# Modern web authentication and authorization with Amazon VPC Lattice

 This repository accompanies the blog post <blogURL>